harismanazir/jarvis-ai-assistant/README.md

 AI Assitant–Jarvis

 Your new AI assistant that can interact with you through webcam and audio in real time.
-You can ask her anything — she listens, thinks, and responds like a real conversational agent.
+You can ask him anything — she listens, thinks, and responds like a real conversational agent.